Tragedy is repeated

 Introduction

 Given the scale of the story and world of Xenogears, along with its big cast of characters, it is not an easy or simple task to write a complete coverage of this game.
-This is further complicated by the complexity of the plot, the presence of translation errors in the official North American version, the number of mysteries left vague or unexplored even after the game's ending, the supersaturation of intertextuality resulting in a deeper text, and the game's relation to a larger series spanning six episodes.
+This is further complicated by the complexity of the plot, the presence of translation errors in the official North American version as well as in the sourcebook Xenogears: Perfect Works~The Real Thing~, the number of mysteries left vague or unexplored even after the game's ending, the supersaturation of intertextuality resulting in a deeper text, and the game's relation to a larger series spanning six episodes.

-In this coverage and analysis I will attempt the latter, and in order to approach the main idea of Xenogears I will refer to the intent of its main creator, Tetsuya Takahashi, and then expand out from there.
-In part 2 I will examine the narrative structure of the game (Xenogears Episode V) and end it with some hypothetical speculation on, or interpretation of, the other two "main episodes" of this world that were never told - Xenogears Episode I and Episode VI - in order to arrive at a more complete picture of Tetsuya Takahashi's vision for the entire Xenogears story.
+In this first part of the coverage and analysis I will attempt the latter, and in order to approach the main idea of Xenogears I will refer to the intent of its main creator, Tetsuya Takahashi, and then expand out from there.
+In part 2 and 3 I will examine the narrative structure of the game (Xenogears Episode V) and also the plot and characters in more detail.
+Finally, in part 4, I will end the story analysis with some hypothetical speculation on, or interpretation of, the other two "main episodes" of this world that were never told - Xenogears Episode I and Episode VI - in order to arrive at a more complete picture of Tetsuya Takahashi's vision for the entire Xenogears story.

 The main idea of Xenogears

-The essence of Xenogears, apart from it being an interactive game (something that will mostly be ignored in this analysis), is that of a fictional representation of our universe in which its creator intended to gradually unveil its laws, structure, purpose, beginning, ending, and meaning - its entirety - from the position of something like the god of this universe.
+The essence of Xenogears, apart from it being an interactive game (something that will mostly be ignored in this analysis), is that of a fictional representation of our universe with a long and detailed history which its creator intended to gradually unveil along with its laws, structure, purpose, beginning, ending, and meaning - its entirety - from the creator's position as something like the god of this universe.
 Its philosophical implication being to reflect back from this fictional world truths that would touch and leave an impression on its audience.

 Closely related to religion and the human soul is the subject of philosophy and psychology, with a huge part of the story's intertextuality pointing at famous names and concepts from 19th and early 20th Century philosophy and psychoanalysis, such as the works of Friedrich Nietzsche, Sigmund Freud, Karen Horney, and Jacques Lacan.
 And with the setting spanning thousands of years within a representation of our universe, as well as needing the work to satisfy the demands of a Japanese role-playing video game tradition (RPG), the stage of the story is mainly set in our future by utilizing the genre of science fiction.
 The grander narrative, in turn, is split up into three major parts or momentary checkpoints across this long span of time with important events before and between them.